olbrichattila/godbmigrator/README.md

 !!Under development...

-## Create migration SQL files into the the folder migratrions (will be configurable)
+## Create migration SQL files into the the folder migrations (will be configurable)

 Follow the structure:
 [id]-migrate-[custom-content].sql

+The files will be processed in ascending order, therefore it is important to create an id as follows:
 For example:
 ```
 0001-migrate.sql